-For this task, Siemens Gamesa chose to partner with us to help them create a unified brand to represent the new company, as well as to develop a comprehensive set of brand, marketing and communication tools to effectively communicate key messages to all stakeholders: employees, shareholders, customers and partners alike.
+At this crucial time of transformation they approached Saffron to help them create a unified brand to represent and connect the new company.
+To develop a comprehensive set of brand, marketing and communication tools to effectively communicate key messages to all stakeholders: employees, shareholders, customers and partners alike.

 We worked on a design and communication system that would allow the new company to express itself as a single organisation with a unified business and management strategy.